 The purpose of this Section is to establish regulations, standards and circumstances for the siting, design, and construction of wireless communication facilities in the unincorporated area of Santa Cruz County.
-It is also the purpose of this Section to assure, by the regulation of siting of wireless communications facilities, that the integrity and nature of residential, rural, commercial, and industrial areas are protected from the indiscriminate-proliferation of wireless communication facilities, while complying with the Federal Telecommunication Act of 1996, General Order 159A of the Public Utilities Commission of the State of California and the policies of Santa Cruz County.
-It is also the purpose of this ordinance to provide clear guidance to wireless communication facilities.
+It is also the purpose of this Section to assure, by the regulation of siting of wireless communications facilities, that the integrity and nature of residential, rural, commercial, and industrial areas are protected from the indiscriminate proliferation of wireless communication facilities, while complying with the Federal Telecommunication Act of 1996, General Order 159A of the Public Utilities Commission of the State of California and the policies of Santa Cruz County.
+It is also the purpose of this ordinance to provide clear guidance to wireless communication service providers regarding the siting of and design of wireless communication facilities.